EpsilonGameStudios/.github/README.md

-# .github
+## Welcome to Epsilon Game Studios

-Repository for the Epsilon Game Studios organisation.
+Epsilon Game Studios is a game studio developing games across a variety of genres, founded by Leibyte on 14 August 2024.